Joshalexjacobs/unity-segmented-parallax/README.md

 ## Todo
    * Simple bounding boxes for transform clamping
-   * Support for layered parallax backgrounds
-   * Support for animated backgrounds
    * Vertical and Horizontal scrolling (currently only vertical is supported)
-   * Ability to reverse direction on the fly
    * Documentation